EXPLORE BY TOPIC:

 SCHOLARLY ARTICLE, Graham Scambler, in Social Theory and Health, 2009

 This brief and polemical paper suggests that one crucial but under-investigated generator of health inequalities in Britain is the strategic decision-making of the wealthy and powerful.
-It is argued that the post-1970s dynamic between class and state which underpins this decision-making replique rolex has been largely ignored by medical sociology in favour of repeated studies of the poor and powerless.
+It is argued that the post-1970s dynamic between class and state which underpins this decision-making has been largely ignored by medical sociology in favour of repeated studies of the poor and powerless.

 (Subscription or purchase required)

-Image Thumbnail Center on the Developing Child E-mail to a friend
+Center on the Developing Child

-The Center on the Developing Child was founded in 2006 on the belief that the vitality and sustainability of any society depend on the extent to which it equalizes opportunities early in life for all children to achieve their full potential and engage in responsible and productive citizenship.
+WEBSITE The Center on the Developing Child was founded in 2006 on the belief that the vitality and sustainability of any society depend on the extent to which it equalizes opportunities early in life for all children to achieve their full potential and engage in responsible and productive citizenship.
 They view healthy child development as the foundation of economic prosperity and strong communities, and our mission is to advance that vision by leveraging science to enhance child well-being.

 The site includes a list of the Center's excellent publications.

-Image Thumbnail Charts and State by State Data E-mail to a friend
+Charts and State by State Data

-The Commission provides an in-depth collection of graphical data ready to download into relevant research and presentations on a range of issues from maternal education and infant mortality to income and life expectancy to placing the U.S. in a global context.
+RWJF Commission to Build a Healthier America The Commission provides an in-depth collection of graphical data ready to download into relevant research and presentations on a range of issues from maternal education and infant mortality to income and life expectancy to placing the U.S. in a global context.
 Charts can be filtered by social factors or by health conditions.

 Their State-by-State Data page allows for sorting charts by state and includes an Education and Health Calculator to compare your state to others.

-Image Thumbnail Childhood socioeconomic status and adult health E-mail to a friend
+Childhood socioeconomic status and adult health

-This article discusses the evidence supporting the link between childhood and adolescent SES and adult health, and explores different environmental, behavioral, and physiological pathways that might explain how early SES would influence adult health.
-THe authors also address the ages when SES exposures matter most for setting adult patek philippe replica health trajectories as well as the role of exposure duration in SES influences on later health.
-While early childhood exposures seem to be potent predictors of a range of health outcomes, the authors emphasize that later childhood and adolescent exposures are risks for other health outcomes.
+Sheldon Cohen, Denise Janicki-Deverts, Edith Chen, and Karen A. Matthews This article discusses the evidence supporting the link between childhood and adolescent SES and adult health, and explores different environmental, behavioral, and physiological pathways that might explain how early SES would influence adult health.
+THe authors also address the ages when SES exposures matter most for setting adult health trajectories as well as the role of exposure duration in SES influences on later health.
+While early childhood exposures seem to be potent predictors of a range of health outcomes, the authors emphasize that later childhood and adolescent exposures are risks for other health outcomes. |

 REPORT from DiversityData.org, January 2007